-Endurance exercises are activities that increase your heart rate.
-Do these for a minimum of 10 minutes at a time every day – 30 minutes 5 days a week is recommended.
-You can also add these as your warm-up and cool-down before and after your strength training routine.
+Our Endurance Tips: Endurance exercises are activities that increase your heart rate.
+Do endurance exercises for a minimum of 10 minutes at a time every day – 30 minutes at day, 5 days a week is recommended.
+You can also add endurance exercises as your warm-up and cool-down before and after your strength training routine.

 Jump Rope, Walking, Jogging, Swimming, Raking, Sweeping, Dancing, Playing Tennis, Gardening, Shopping, Playing any Sport.
 Most of these can change from Beginner, Intermediate or Advanced by increasing the intensity from Light to Moderate to Vigorous.

 - How to Improve

 - Safety Tips

 - Informative Books and Helpful Equipment For You

 Endurance exercises are activities – walking, jogging, swimming, raking, sweeping, dancing, playing tennis – that increase your heart rate and breathing for an extended period of time.

 They will make it easier for you to walk further, faster or uphill.
 They also should make everyday activities such as gardening, shopping or playing a sport easier.
 Check the Endurance Exercises for some exercise suggestions.

 Refer to your starting goals and build up your endurance gradually.
 If you haven’t been active for a long time, it’s especially important to work to a goal you are happy with.
 It may take a while to go from an inactive lifestyle to doing some of the activities or exercises mentioned.
 As an example, if you are a beginner, start out with 5 or 10 minutes at a time, then build up to at least 30 minutes of moderate-intensity endurance activity.
 Doing less than 10 minutes at a time won’t give you the desired heart and lung benefits.